 The Climate Committee, with consultation and feedback from the whole department, and advice from the Provost Office, has prepared a document entitled, Community Expectations for Respectful and Professional Conduct.
 Quoting from the opening statement, "We, the members of the Department of Astrophysical Sciences at Princeton University, including students, faculty, staff, post-doctoral researchers, and research scientists, strive for an equitable, respectful, and professional environment.
 We recognize that doing excellent research and learning in the classroom and from one another require a positive climate.
 Thus, we commit to abide by the following expectations, designed to foster a climate in which all of us may reach our full potential."

 We are committed to increasing the inclusivity of our department and have taken the following steps to do so:

-- a pre-doctoral fellowship, which provides an extra year of preparation for promising graduate students from historically underrepresented backgrounds
+- We offer a pre-doctoral fellowship, which provides an extra year of preparation for promising graduate students from historically underrepresented backgrounds.

-- having a regular presence at annual meetings of the National Society of Black Physicists (NSBP), the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), and APS Conferences for Undergraduate Women in Physics (CUWiP)
+- We have a regular presence at annual meetings of the National Society of Black Physicists (NSBP), the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS), and APS Conferences for Undergraduate Women in Physics (CUWiP).

-- promoting a family-friendly work environment; our weekly colloquium is at 11 AM and no regular talk series runs after 4 PM
+- We promote a family-friendly work environment; our weekly colloquium is at 11 AM and no regular talk series runs after 4 PM.

-- a series of ‘Outside Academia’ careers events to help department members pursue non-academic career paths
+- We have organized a series of ‘Outside Academia’ career events to help department members pursue non-academic career paths.

 Links to university and other resources